-Cannabis prohibition hasn't worked any better than alcohol prohibition did in the 1920s.
-According to federal researchers, around 750,000 Illinoisans consume as much as 328 metric tons of cannabis each year.
-Only about 20,000 of those consumers participate in the state's regulated system - the medical cannabis pilot program.
-The other 97% obtain their cannabis on the criminal market, where it is not tested for safety or potency, and where no taxes are levied on sales.[1]
+Cannabis prohibition doesn't work any better than alcohol prohibition did.
+According to federal researchers, around 750,000 Illinoisans consume as much as 327 metric tons of cannabis each year.
+Only about 17,000 of those consumers participate in the state's regulated system - the medical cannabis pilot program.
+Today, criminals run Illinois' nonmedical cannabis industry, serving more than 97% of all the cannabis consumers in the state.

-House Bill 2353 and Senate Bill 316 would take a better approach, one that's already working in other states.
-These bills would allow adults to purchase and consume cannabis, and would establish a system to tax and regulate production and sales.
-Not only would the cannabis industry move into a safer, regulated framework, Illinois would directly benefit from new tax revenue.
-We estimate the adult, non-medical cannabis market would bring in between \$349 to \$699 million in new tax revenue each year, not including licensing or other fees.
+House Bill 2353 and Senate Bill 316 would give Illinois a new approach, and it's already working in other parts of the country.
+These bills would allow adults to purchase cannabis and establish a system to tax and regulate production and sales.
+Not only would the market be moved into a safer, regulatory framework, Illinois would directly benefit from new tax revenue.
+We estimate the adult, nonmedical cannabis market would bring in between \$349 to \$699 million in new tax revenue each year, not including licensing or other fees.

-Here is how a tax-and-regulate approach would work under the bills:
+Here is how a tax-and-regulate approach would work in Illinois: